 Security and Compliance Considerations

 When using AI for code generation in production environments, consider security implications.
-The NIST AI Risk Management Framework provides guidance for production AI systems, but for developers the practical considerations are simpler:
+The NIST AI Risk Management Framework provides guidance for production AI systems, but for developers, the practical considerations are simpler:

 Don't prompt with sensitive data: Avoid including API keys, passwords, or personal data in prompts